Living with Immunosuppressants: A New Normal for Kidney Transplant Recipients

 Since the transplant, I keep food simple and predictable.

 I use cold-pressed canola oil, limited salt, black pepper, and occasional turmeric, ginger, garlic, and onion.
-I avoid refined oils, heavy spices, and street food.
+I avoid refined oils and heavy spices.
 I rely on home-cooked meals because control matters more than convenience.

 You don’t stop enjoying food.
 You stop being careless with it.